 This means with a doll or like a doll in French.
 Using your hands or balled up scrim (wad of fabric), apply many different colours to the plate, each time making sure you do not put too much ink onto the plate as this may cause it to slip when printing.
 Wipe your plate using newspaper or scrim if you wish, this is time consuming but a fantastic way to get wonderful effects.

-You are 8 different variations of oil which can be used to mix with your ink to create the different viscosities.
+You have 8 different variations of oil which can be used to mix with your ink to create the different viscosities.
 Inking your plate up using varieties of consistencies of ink can create some wonderful effects.
 Again a time consuming method but very rewarding!

 For intaglio plates use thicker gsm and soak your paper for a minimum of 15 minutes, for relief paper use thinner gsm and use it dry.
 Try and find a paper you like and which is not too expensive, thick or thin so that you can do all your proofing on it.
 This way you will be able to give yourself one constant when printing.